-The Marshallese passport currently ranks on the 45th place according to the Guide Passport Ranking Index.
+The Marshallese passport is currently ranked 44th place on the Guide Passport Index.
 It provides visa-free access to 123 countries.
 This grants it an overall good mobility score.
 Marshallese passport holders have visa-free access and visas on arrival to countries such as Singapore, the United Kingdom, Taiwan and the entire European Union.
-However, Marshallese citizens require a visa to enter about 103 destinations, requiring some more extensive travel preparation.
+However, Marshallese citizens require a visa to enter about 106 destinations, requiring some more extensive travel preparation.
 Some countries where a visa is required are Japan, Brazil, China, Australia and the United Arab Emirates.

 The Republic of the Marshall Islands consists of 29 atolls, 5 islands and can be divided into two island chains.
 The most important island is the Majuro Atoll.
 It is located in Oceania in the Pacific Ocean with a surface area of 181.43 square kilometers.
 The Marshall Islands geography and terrain are dominated by low lying coral atolls and extensive reefs.
 Its climate is tropical, hot and humid bordering the typhoon belt.
 Due to its strategic position, the Marshall Islands played an important role during World War 2 and was the site of several US nuclear weapons tests.

 The overall population is approximately 61,988 people.
 The capital of the country is Majuro, which is also the most populous city with 28,000 inhabitants.
 Other important towns are Kwajalein and Arno.
 The country’s largest international airport is Marshall Islands International Airport (MAJ).
 The airport provides access to all domestic destinations and has a few limited international routes.